-(a) People who are skillful, self-aware communicators even in the presence of unpleasant emotion.
+(a) People who aspire to be skillful, self-aware communicators even in the presence of unpleasant emotion.

 To some, the question, “who do you want in your village?”, may smack of elitism and invoke the possibility of other “isms” many of us wish to avoid: racism, sexism, class-ism, age-ism, etc. At the same time, a village or community is mostly about people.